Recapitalization: Everything You Need to Know

 Risks of Recapitalization

-The firm can make changes to management and often will, thereby effecting the friends or family of the owner.
+- The firm can make changes to management and often will, thereby affecting the friends or family of the owner.

 Begin the Process